shentufoundation/mainnet/shentu-2/migration.md

     certik start
     ```

-    Automated audits of the genesis state can take a few minutes using the crisis module.
+    Automated audits of the genesis state can take a few seconds using the crisis module.
 This can be disabled by
     `certik start --x-crisis-skip-assert-invariants`.

 # Guidance for Full Node Operators